-- New York (2021) $13,500 Settlement: Failure to monitor fetal heart rate and respond with emergency c-section allegedly resulted in HIE and severe type of spastic cerebral palsy (spastic quadriplegia).
+- New York (2021) $13,500 Settlement: Failure to monitor fetal heart rate and respond with emergency C-section allegedly resulted in HIE and severe type of spastic cerebral palsy (spastic quadriplegia).

-- Tennessee (2020) $15,153,488 Verdict: Small mother with prior c-section delivery was advised to attempt VBAC delivery for her second child.
+- Tennessee (2020) $15,153,488 Verdict: Small mother with prior C-section delivery was advised to attempt VBAC delivery for her second child.
 The child became stuck in the birth canal and suffered brain damage resulting in cerebral palsy.

 Erb’s Palsy Verdicts and Settlements

-- New York (2020) $3,046,940 Settlement: Child suffered Erb’s Palsy resulting in permanent paralysis and shorter right arm after doctors negligently responded to shoulder dystocia during delivery.
+- New York (2020) $3,046,940 Settlement: Child suffered Erb’s Palsy resulting in permanent paralysis and a shorter right arm after doctors negligently responded to shoulder dystocia during delivery.

-- California (2019) $300,000 Settlement: Child suffered Erb’s Palsy from negligent performance of obstetric maneuvers during delivery after he became stuck in birth canal.
+- California (2019) $300,000 Settlement: Child suffered Erb’s Palsy from negligent performance of obstetric maneuvers during delivery after he became stuck in the birth canal.

 Brain Damage Verdicts and Settlements

-- New York (2020) $1,318,182 Settlement: Child suffered meconium aspiration syndrome leading to moderate brain damage and developmental delays allegedly due to the negligent use of Cervidil to ripen cervix.
+- New York (2020) $1,318,182 Settlement: Child suffered meconium aspiration syndrome leading to moderate brain damage and developmental delays allegedly due to the negligent use of Cervidil to ripen the cervix.

 - Washington (2019) $23,900,000 Verdict: Child reportedly suffered permanent significant brain damage due to HIE brain injury she sustained when fetal distress went undetected during her delivery.
 The jury’s payout included $13 million in economic damages.